-(3) There are two contradictory accounts of the death of Antiochus Epiphanes, that dreaded enemy of the Jews.
+Contradictions With Itself: There are two contradictory accounts of the death of Antiochus Epiphanes, that dreaded enemy of the Jews.
 One narrative records that Antiochus and his company were “cut to pieces in the temple of Nanaea by the treachery of Nanaea’s priests” (2 Maccabees 1:13-16), while another version in the same book states that Antiochus was “taken with a noisome sickness” and so “ended his life among the mountains by a most piteous fate in a strange land” (2 Maccabees 9:19-29).

-(4) Tobit is said to have lived 158 years (Tobit 14:11), yet, supposedly, he was alive back when Jeroboam revolted against Jerusalem (931 B.C.), and then still around when the Assyrians invaded Israel (722/21 @B.C.2)—a span of some 210 years!
+When Did Tobit Die?
+Tobit is said to have lived 158 years (Tobit 14:11), yet, supposedly, he was alive back when Jeroboam revolted against Jerusalem (931 B.C.), and then still around when the Assyrians invaded Israel (722/21 @B.C.2)—a span of some 210 years!
 (1:3-5).

 False Doctrines: The Apocrypha teaches the erroneous doctrine of the pre-existence of the soul, suggesting that the kind of body one now has is determined by the character of his soul in a previous life:

 Roman Catholics cite this passage to find support for their dogma of praying for the dead to be released from purgatory, but the effort is vain.
 Obviously there’s no New Testament passage to buttress the notion.

-(7) The Apocrypha suggests that one may atone for his sins by the giving of alms: “It is better to give alms than to lay up gold: alms doth deliver from death, and it shall purge away all sin” (Tobit 12:9).
+Alms for Sins: The Apocrypha suggests that one may atone for his sins by the giving of alms: “It is better to give alms than to lay up gold: alms doth deliver from death, and it shall purge away all sin” (Tobit 12:9).

 The moral tone of the Apocrypha is far below that of the Bible.
 Note some examples:

-(1) It applauds suicide as a noble and manful act.
+Suicide Noble?
+The apocrypha applauds suicide as a noble and manful act.
 Second Maccabees tells of one Razis who, being surrounded by the enemy, fell upon his sword, choosing “rather to die nobly” than to fall into the hands of his enemy.
 He was not mortally wounded, however, and so threw himself down from a wall and “manfully” died among the crowds (14:41-43).

-(2) It describes magical potions which are alleged to drive demons away (Tobit 6:1-17).
+Magical Potions: It describes magical potions which are alleged to drive demons away (Tobit 6:1-17).